 GMAT vs GRE

--The GMAT is more difficult than the GRE (for most people) BUT a great GRE score will still require a lot of work.
+-The GMAT is more difficult than the GRE but a great GRE score still requires considerable effort.

 GRE Format = Familiar GMAT Format = Foreign

-As you answer questions correctly the test keeps getting harder.
-So, as you’re getting potentially more fatigued, stressed, and time starved you may get slammed with the toughest questions (if you’re doing well).
+As you answer questions correctly the exam gets harder.
+So, as you’re getting potentially more fatigued, stressed, and time starved you may get slammed with the most challenging material.
 If you’re not doing so hot then the question difficulty drops, a shift that can be detectable and demoralizing.
-Best to ignore perceived difficulty level on a CAT.

-Here is a breakdown of the structure and administrative details of the GMAT and GRE including basic info on the number of questions, timing, adaptivity, score reporting, cancellation, rescheduling, and cost.
+Here are all of the GMAT vs GRE administrative details including basic info on the number of questions, timing, adaptivity, score reporting, cancellation, rescheduling, and cost.